-Emily C. Deans is a member of the Environmental + Utilities Group, and she represents clients in the areas of environmental, telecommunications, and utilities law.
-Ms. Deans represents clients such as telecommunications companies and commercial businesses before state regulatory agencies, including the Connecticut Public Utilities Regulatory Authority (PURA) and the Connecticut Siting Council, and local land use boards.
-Ms. Deans also monitors and reports on regulatory developments in the energy and utilities field throughout New England.
+Emily Deans is a member of the firm's Environmental, Energy + Telecommunications Group, representing clients in the areas of environmental, telecommunications, and utilities law.
+She represents clients such as telecommunications companies and commercial businesses before state regulatory agencies, including the Connecticut Public Utilities Regulatory Authority (PURA) and the Connecticut Siting Council, and local land use boards.
+Emily also monitors and reports on regulatory developments in the energy and utilities field throughout New England.

 Poaching and illegal wildlife trafficking in Africa have threatened endangered species such as elephants and rhinos.
-Ms. Deans is part of a team of firm lawyers who are involved in a pro bono project aimed at helping Namibia's Legal Assistance Centre improve the country’s wildlife conservation laws and strengthen their enforcement.
-Ms. Deans researched United States federal laws concerning the protection of endangered and threatened species, including the Endangered Species Act, and prohibitions on international trade in endangered and threatened species, such as the Lacey Act, to assist in developing a proposal for legislative reforms to change Namibia’s current legislative framework.
+Emily is part of a team of firm lawyers involved in a pro bono project aimed at helping Namibia's Legal Assistance Centre improve the country’s wildlife conservation laws and strengthen their enforcement.
+Emily researched United States federal laws concerning the protection of endangered and threatened species, including the Endangered Species Act, and prohibitions on international trade in endangered and threatened species, such as the Lacey Act, to assist in developing a proposal for legislative reforms to change Namibia’s current legislative framework.

-While in law school, Ms. Deans was the symposium editor of the Connecticut Insurance Law Journal and was president of the Energy and Environmental Law Society.
+Emily was selected among the 30 members of the 2022 Leadership Fairfield County class, hosted by the Stamford Partnership.
+While in law school, Emily was the symposium editor of the Connecticut Insurance Law Journal and president of the Energy and Environmental Law Society.
 She was awarded the UConn Law Alumni Association’s Thomas F. Gallivan, Jr. Memorial Prize for outstanding scholastic achievement in property law.
 She also received CALI awards in Land Use and Land Use Practicum.